andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ### Challenge

-Resisting a demeaning comment or joke that a family member, friend, or stranger makes can be difficult.
-Whether an injustice is personal or directed at someone else, we may remain silent to avoid friction.
+Even when we recognize injustice, we may remain silent.
+Silence serves as agreement though, and perpetuates bad ideas.

-However, discriminatory behavior requires explicit opposition.
-We should all feel confident and obliged to challenge unfairness.
-One individual speaking up can have powerful effects on norms in friend groups, families, schools or workplaces.
+We should all feel confident and motivated to challenge unfairness.
+Everyone can contribute to change in their environment.

 Listen to Dr. Tatum talk about [_Why Are All the Black Kids Sitting Together in